 Personal trainers can get you great results and have a huge impact on your health and self-confidence.

-So, if you’re really pleased with the way they have trained you, do you tip a personal trainer?
+So, if you’re really pleased with the way they have trained you, do you tip a personal trainer at the gym?

-The answer is a little more complicated than you might expect, but it’s ok, in the following article, I’ll be explaining whether you’re supposed to tip a personal trainer, how much you should tip your personal trainer, and if you should tip your personal trainer.
+The answer is a little more complicated than you might expect, but it’s ok, in the following article, I’ll be explaining whether you’re supposed to tip a personal trainer, how much you should tip your personal trainer, and if you should you tip a personal trainer.

 That should clear pretty much everything up for you.